 6. It has been noted that due to poor diabetic control the mouth tends to secrete high glucose levels which encourages bacterial growth and thus there are more chances of the development of periodontal disease.

-7. Recent investigations have suggested that periodontal disease influences the control of diabetes.Tags: periodontal treatment, periodontist, preventative dentistry
+7. Recent investigations have suggested that periodontal disease influences the control of diabetes.Tags: Fluconazol generico similar, Can you buy amoxicillin over the counter in germany, preventative dentistry